latent-to/developer-docs/docs/learn/synchronized-halving.md

 **The compounding effect**: At each global TAO halving, the gap between these two timing systems widens.
 This changes the fundamental ratio between "tokens injected into pools" versus "tokens emitted to participants," and all four distortions flow mathematically from this shifting ratio.

 **Why it gets worse over time**: The longer the Bittensor network operates, the more TAO halvings occur, and the more severe these asymmetries become.
-Early subnets benefit from favorable ratios, while later subnets face increasingly disadvantageous conditions — not due to their performance, but purely due to when they were created relative to the global halving schedule.
+Critically, no subnet truly benefits in the long term.

 ## 3) Toward a Solution: Exploring a synchronized design